1inch/calldata-compressor/README.md

 ### Description of `compress` function

-You have to fill dictionary, which you want to use in compress/decompress processes, using some functions `_setDataArray` or `_setData` methods before use `compress` method.
+You have to fill dictionary, which you want to use in compress/decompress processes, using some functions with `_setDataArray` or `_setData` methods before use `compress` method.
 If you do not do this, then the compression will be without taking into account the dictionary.
 This is an asynchronous function that takes four parameters:

 1. `calldata` - This parameter is expected to contain some data that needs to be compressed.